 No further configuration should be necessary as AWS KMS takes care of periodic key rotation, which is annual by default.
-It even allows for manual key rotation on demand.
 From there,

 - 1. New key material is created. - 2.
-Material is automatically replicated to all configured regions. - 3.
-The new material gets enabled for encryption while a history of old key material is maintained to allow for decryption of prior assets.
+Material is automatically replicated to all configured regions. - The new material gets enabled for encryption while a history of old key material is maintained to allow for decryption of prior assets.

 While the key material may change, the key's ID and policy stays the same.
 When the KMS generates a new data key, it returns the data key not only in plaintext, but also encrypts it for later retention as a cipherkey.
 The cipherkey contains the version ID of the key material to select the proper key material for decryption even if the key has been rotated in the meantime.
 This automates most key management tasks, but it does not allow for key deletion or deactivation of specific key materials.